Last Updated on October 23, 2023 by Bulgarian attorney

 What you have to know when buying a property in Bulgaria

-- Draw up the Preliminary Sale contract
+- Drafting the Preliminary Sale contract

 Procedure for buying a property in Bulgaria